 Q. What can I do to reduce my insurance costs?

 A. Drive safely.
 Think about carrying a higher deductible.
 Keep your car and your property in good and safe repair.
 Ask your broker about discounts offered by insurance companies (not all companies have the same offerings).
 Examples: multi-vehicle, loyalty, age, driver training or reductions for telematics.

-Q. Why are my rates going up while my car is getting older?
+Q. Why are my rates going up?

 Q. What can happen if I don't pay my insurance bills on time?